 To have IELTS scores sent electronically to Ross, select “University of Michigan – Ann Arbor” as the recipient.

 Exemptions: International applicants who studied at an accredited institution where English was the sole language of instruction for the entirety of their undergraduate degree are exempt from the TOEFL or IELTS requirement.

 The Admissions Committee will grant an admission deferral request only in cases of medical emergency or military assignment that preclude starting the program in the original term of admission.
 If a deferral is granted, students must pay their enrollment deposit to secure a seat in the following year's class; deferrals are for a maximum of one year and can only be given once per student.

-Achieve your MSCM goal by applying now to the program.
-Log in to manage an application in progress or add recommenders.
+Create an account to start your application to the MSCM Program, or log in to manage an application in progress or add recommenders.

 When to Expect a Decision

 Each application round has a corresponding week in which decisions will be shared with applicants who applied in that round (please see decision dates above).
 Please note that your evaluation will not start until all application documents have been received.
 This includes recommendation forms, transcripts, and (if required) exam scores.